Got a question? Read HSSV’s Frequently Asked Questions to get answers about our medical, pet and adoption services offering around Silicon Valley.

 Q: Is Humane Society Silicon Valley a no-kill shelter?

 A: Yes, we are aligned with the no-kill philosophy and our mission is to save as many animals as possible in our community.
 We do not euthanize for time or space.
-We save over 90% of animals in our care, which is considered the threshold for being a no kill shelter and we meet the programmatic guidelines put forth by the No Kill Advocacy Center.
+We save over 95% of animals in our care, which is well above the threshold considered for being a no kill shelter and we meet the programmatic guidelines put forth by the No Kill Advocacy Center.

 Q: How long do you keep the animals before you euthanize them?